Karthik2486/ROS_Internship/README.md

 # ROS_Internship

-# ROS Internship – Deliverable 3: Autonomous Patrol and Navigation
+# Deliverable 3: Autonomous Patrol and Navigation

 This deliverable demonstrates **autonomous patrol and navigation** using TurtleBot3 in Gazebo with the **Navigation2 (Nav2) stack**.
 The robot performs looped perimeter patrols and waypoint-based navigation while maintaining safety and path efficiency.